António das Chagas

-António das Chagas, O.F.M.
-(Anthony of the Holy Wounds), (25 June 1631 – 20 October 1682) was a Portuguese Franciscan friar and ascetical writer.
+António das Chagas (Anthony of the Holy Wounds), (25 June 1631 – 20 October 1682) was a Portuguese Franciscan friar and ascetical writer.

 Life

 Early life

-He was born António da Fonseca Soares on 25 June 1631 at Vidigueira, then in the ancient Province of Estremadura of the Kingdom of Portugal.
+He was born António da Fonseca Soares on 25 June 1631 at Vidigueira, then in the ancient Estremadura Province of the Kingdom of Portugal.
 He was the son of a Portuguese minor nobleman and judge and an Irish mother.
 He was enrolled at the Jesuit college in Évora for his primary studies.
 Later he was forced to leave his studies at the age of 18, due to the death of his father.

 Upon the outbreak of the Portuguese Restoration War in 1640, Soares entered the Portuguese army as a common soldier.
 After the war, he fell into a life of idleness and gambling.
 In 1653 he was forced to flee to Bahia in the Portuguese colony of Brazil as the result of a duel.
-There he continued to lead a dissolute life, but was converted through the writings of the Dominican friar, Louis of Granada and promised God that he would change his ways.
+There he continued to lead a dissolute life, but was converted through the writings of the Dominican friar Louis of Granada and promised God that he would change his ways.